iCon Developer Guide

 Use case ends.

-• 3a.
-The given id is invalid.
+• 1a.
+The given flag is invalid or missing.

-Use Case: UC11 - Add contract
+Use Case: UC15 - Add contract

 MSS